 During these three years I have noticed that many of the residents were affected by dementia but only some of them had a diagnosis.
 Many people wrongly believe that a person on their 70s/80s starts to lose their memory and other thinking abilities and that developing dementia is simply the way we get old.
 There is a lack of knowledge about the normal process of ageing and the dementia diseases or conditions.
 Also many family members/carers need information in order to understand their loved one with dementia, and there are very important aspects to consider when we are working/caring for people with this challenging disease.

-For these reasons, I have been running a meta-cognitive memory programme for adults and older adults (Lab-I Empowerment Cognitivo) by which I gave information on memory and other thinking abilities, what is normal ageing, what happens into the brain, unmasking ageing stereotypes and false beliefs - that undermine our self-esteem and consequently our cognitive abilities through feelings of anxiety and sometimes depression (that can also drive us to change our life style taking unhealthy habits).
-This educational elements were also part of the community workshops I run at the Manchester Gestalt Centre.
-Within my former assistant psychologist role, I used some of my Italian experience in order to plan a new "Strategy and Support Group" for people with Mild Cognitive Impairment in the Oldham area.
-Below you can visualise a poster presented at the FPOP (Faculty for the Psychology of Older People) conference 2016.
+For these reasons, I have been facilitating a meta-cognitive memory programme for adults and older adults (Lab-I Empowerment Cognitivo) by which I gave information on memory and other thinking abilities, what is normal ageing, what happens into the brain, unmasking ageing stereotypes and false beliefs - that undermine our self-esteem and consequently our cognitive abilities through feelings of anxiety and sometimes depression (that can also drive us to change our life style taking unhealthy habits).
+This educational elements are also part of the workshops I have been running at the Manchester Gestalt Centre (currently online, see blog).
+Moreover, my experience combined with my knowledge helped me to recently write a chapter entitled "Gestalt Psychotherapy and Ageing" published in Psychopathology of the situation: A field-oriented approach, edited by Margherita Spagnuolo Lobb and Pietro Andrea Cavaleri (Istituto di Gestalt HCC Italy).

-Research is also an increasingly important aspect of my work.
-I am currently participating in two research projects.
-The first one is national, multi-centre project entitled "Journey Through Dementia" involving the University of Sheffield, University of Manchester, University of Bradford and University of Nottingham.
-Journey Through Dementia is a group programme designed for and by people with dementia (alongside professional researchers).
-The aim of the research is to evaluate the efficacy of the programme and of its implementation in NHS services; my role in the research is to deliver the group programme to service users under Pennine Care NHS Foundation Trust Memory Services.
+When in the UK, the Memory Service offered me the opportunity to contribute to two research projects.
+The first one was national, multi-centre project entitled "Journeying Through Dementia" involving the University of Sheffield, University of Manchester, University of Bradford and University of Nottingham.
+Journeying Through Dementia is a group programme designed for and by people with dementia (alongside professional researchers).
+The aim of the research is to evaluate the efficacy of the programme and of its implementation in NHS services; my role in the research was to deliver the group programme to service users under Pennine Care NHS Foundation Trust Memory Services.

 Going back to the old Italian times, I run an event in my native village in which I have been talking about dementia and giving useful information and practical tips on caring for people with dementia.
-You can read my presentation below (if you are using a smart-phone or i-phone probably you are not able to see it, so sorry about that).